 An eye ulcer is a wound on the front of the eye; they are very painful and can develop for many different reasons.

 Ulcers often appear suddenly and get rapidly worse.
 However, eyes heal quickly so with vet treatment an ulcer is likely to heal within a few days (unless complications develop).

 Leaving an ulcer without veterinary treatment can result in loss of an eye.

-Book an appointment with your vet ASAP if you notice anything wrong with your dog’s eyes – they are too important to leave to chance.
+Contact your vet ASAP if you notice anything wrong with your dog’s eyes – they are too important to leave to chance.

 Corneal ulcers explained

 Eye ulcers (also called ‘corneal ulcers’) are damage to the surface of the eye.
 Ulcers vary from being very shallow (a minor graze or scratch) to much deeper and more serious.

 The front of the eye is very thin, deep ulcers can cause the eye to burst.
 A burst eye may need removal or referral to a specialist eye clinic.
 If caught early enough, surgery to repair a burst eye is occasionally possible.

 Indolent ulcers and melting ulcers are two, very serious types of eye ulcer that need special, intensive treatment.
 Read articles on these particular types of ulcer for more information.

 Eye ulcers can be very painful and can quickly get worse if left untreated.